VEckardt/IntegrityTriggerDoc/README.md

 parameter: -jar <your shared folder>/IntegrityTriggerDoc.jar
 ```

-Place the doc/TriggerDocTemplate.xslx into your users home directory at your Windows client
+Place the doc/TriggerDocTemplate.xslx into your users home directory at your Windows client.
+The Template layout can be tailord to any layout you want.
+Only the cell position has to stay.

 ## How to run
 Option 1: Custom Menu